-Business owners know that one of the most important aspects of their business is their inventory.
+Successful business owners know that inventory is one of the most important aspects of their business.
 When inventory management is done well, it can make all the difference between a thriving and a failing business.
-Inventory is important because it is what our customers will interact with most.
-When products are in stock and available, product listings reflect this.
-When data is input correctly, customers benefit from a tightly run ship and can get their orders without a headache or problem.
+Inventory is important because it is what customers will interact with most.
+Product listings should reflect when products are in stock and available.
+As long as you enter the correct data, customers benefit from a tightly run ship and can get their orders without a headache or problem.
 This is known as proper inventory management.

-When numbers aren’t accurately reflecting your inventory, items and products are misplaced, and customers have to wait a long time for their order (and even worse: if the order is wrong), it can lead to all sorts of problems that will not be easily fixed.
-Poor inventory management is a serious issue, but there’s more you have to do to fix it than just stay on top of your numbers.
-Inventory visibility and the prevention of overselling are also widely important for proper inventory management.
-These two factors can help your business grow in profits, lower costs, and solidify customer loyalty.
+When numbers aren’t accurately reflecting your inventory, items and products get misplaced and customers have to wait longer for their orders.
+Proper inventory management is clearly important, and there’s more to it than just staying on top of your numbers.
+Inventory visibility and the prevention of overselling are critical for functional inventory management.
+These two factors can help your business grow in profits, lower costs and customer loyalty.

-Many small business owners leverage Square as their Point of Sale (POS) to conduct payment transactions in their brick and mortar store.
-To maximize sales, savvy small business owners know the importance on selling beyond the physical walls and creating an online market presence as more selling channels generally result in higher sales.
+Many small business owners leverage Square as their Point of Sale (POS) to conduct payment transactions in their brick-and-mortar stores.
+Experienced sellers know the importance of expanding their business into the online market to gain more sales.

-However, selling on multiple channels requires a centralized inventory management solution (with support for Square inventory management) to seamlessly manage inventory to prevent overselling on online selling channels (e.g eBay and Amazon).
-Keeping a firm grasp on your inventory becomes increasingly more challenging with every new selling channel.
+However, selling on multiple channels requires a centralized inventory management solution like Square to seamlessly manage inventory and prevent overselling, especially on online channels like eBay and Amazon.
+It’s essential to keep a firm grasp on your inventory as you add new selling channels to keep up with increased sales.

 Understanding Inventory Visibility